mortolian/mortolian/README.md

 Some things I am working on:

+- My own RSYNC automation project "python-rsync-backup" is now available in version 2.
+Vesion 1 is still available but considered EOL.

 - I am redeveloping Test53.com at the moment.
 This is a passion project and teaches me a bunch.
 I hope to release a version of this in the last quarter of 2022.

-- I just tested my own RSYNC automation project "python-rsync-backup" and will have a version 2 available soon.
-Backup solutions out there did not really get things done the way I wanted it to.

 - I am starting a new project called "Shortento.com".
 The idea is to build a platform that helps you link your resources in all kinds of different ways using DNS and Link shorteners.
 I think it will be an amazing and challenging project to work on.
+I look forward to start work on the mock site soon.

 ___